Stealth startup Manticore Games raises $30M to launch a game-making platform for novices – TechCrunch

 Investors are betting on gaming platforms as an area of consumer tech with plenty of room left to grow.

-Today, Manticore Games, a stealth gaming startup announced that it has raised $30 million in Series B funding from Benchmark Capital, Correlation Ventures, BITKRAFT Esports Ventures, M Ventures, Arrive, Sapphire Sport, Tuesday Capital, and SV Angel.
+Today, Manticore Games, a stealth gaming startup announced that it has raised $30 million in Series B funding from Benchmark, Correlation Ventures, BITKRAFT Esports Ventures, M Ventures, Arrive, Sapphire Sport, Tuesday Capital, and SV Angel.
 The gaming startup has now disclosed that they’re raised at least $45 million in financing, all before they’ve shipped a product.

 They are announcing the name and some limited details of what it is that they’re building.